 Keep a lookout though for "Imperial White" and "Emerald Gem" both of which have a striking appearance.

-The fourth plus is its versatility in that Syngonium can be grown easily as a compact bushy looking plant, or you can accept its creeping, climbing nature and grow it tall up a moss stick.
-It also plays well if you want to grow several different types of house plants together in a large container (although for the fashion and style conscious, that type of arrangement is currently, er, not "in").
+The fourth plus is its versatility in that Syngonium can be grown easily as a compact bushy looking plant, or you can accept its creeping, climbing nature and grow it tall up against a moss stick.
+It also plays well with other plants so if you want to grow several different types of houseplants together in one large container you can do.

-However Syngonium's are displayed, when it comes to light requirements they will do well in a position where they receive good light but no direct sunlight.
+It doesn't matter how you're displaying your Syngonium or choosing how to grow it when it comes to the light requirements, these plants do best in a position where they receive good light with no direct sunlight.

 Just remember to water well and then wait.
 Simple.

-Humidity is some what important for Syngoniums because very dry air will encourage brown leaf crisping which on mass will distract from the beautiful leaves.
+Humidity is a little important for Syngoniums because very dry air will encourage brown leaf crisping which on mass will distract from the beautiful leaves.
 All the usual ways of increasing humidity can be used to prevent this.